Lake Khovsgol Mongolia: Discover 7 Fascinating Facts You Might Not Know

 In the amazing beautiful taigas of the Khuvsgul basin live the Tsaatang people, who call themselves Uighurs.
 The Tuvans are from the Mongolian Yellow Pass and Shishged River.
 This Turkic people who are related to the Tuvans are among the most unusual and mystical beings in Mongolia, living in stunning alpine valleys.

-The Tsaatans are a national minority with their own language, customs, religion, and a unique way of life.
+The Tsaatans are a national minority with their own language, customs, religion, and unique way of life.
 They also speak the Uyghur language.
 The Tsaatan people worship “the Eternal Blue Sky and Mother Earth,” and they maintained a unique culture based on shamanistic practices and forest-based reindeer herding.
 Shamanism, rather than Buddhism, is the religion of choice in these regions.

 The Tsaatangs’ main source of income is through hunting and herding deer.
 They reside in extremely cold climates, often ranging from -31 to -50 degrees Celsius.
 Unfortunately, due to a lack of written history among the Tsaatangs, many traditional customs are being lost.
 In addition, the number of reindeer–which play a vital role in their culture–is steadily declining.
-These animals are also increasingly susceptibile to diseases; as they age, their bodies becomes less able to recover.
+These animals are also increasingly susceptible to diseases; as they age, their bodies become less able to recover.

 Frequently Asked Questions